US STOCKS-Dow, S&P 500 fall as private-sector hiring spurs worry

 Women's clothing retailer Ascena Retail Group Inc will buy Charming Shoppes Inc in an all-cash deal.
 Charming surged 23.9 percent to $7.31 as the most actively traded Nasdaq stock, and Ascena gained 10.4 percent to $21.06.

-Volume was 6.4 billion shares on the New York Stock Exchange, the Nasdaq and the NYSE Amex, below the daily average of around 6.76 billion.
+Volume was 6.4 billion shares on the New York Stock Exchange, the Nasdaq and the NYSE Amex, below the daily average this year of around 6.76 billion.

-Declines outpaced advances by a ratio of about 3 to 2 on the NYSE.
-But on the Nasdaq the figure was approximately reversed.
-(Editing by Leslie Adler and Dan Grebler)
+Decliners outpaced advancers by a ratio of about 3 to 2 on the NYSE.
+But on the Nasdaq that figure was approximately reversed.
+(Editing by Leslie Adler)

 * Yellen says Fed to raise interest rates at an upcoming meeting